 Genesis 5:1-6:6 – Generations

-Chapter 5 simply lists the generations from Adam to Noah.
+Reading Genesis 5 might seem unnecessary because it simply lists the generations from Adam to Noah.
 Don’t take the temptation to only scan over it.
 It’s full of interesting information.
+Let me show you.
+Go ahead and read Genesis 5:1-6:6.

 Notice how long everyone lived in those days!
 As we discussed in Chapter 1, the earth was surrounded by a layer of water, allowing all of nature, including man, to be protected, and live long, healthy lives.